Welcome to Ruby Class!

 Children are encouraged to change their books regularly for themselves.

-Our PE days are on Wednesdays (outdoor) and Fridays (indoor)
+Our PE days are on Mondays (outdoor) and Wednesdays (indoor)

-Children will need to provide a named water bottle which should be brought into school daily; it will be returned daily for cleaning.
-This should be filled every morning in school.
-The class tap is drinking water.
+Children will need to provide a named water bottle which should be brought into school.
+It will then be returned on Fridays for cleaning.
+The class tap is drinking water and the children are encourage each morning to fill their bottles.

 Homework will usually be sent home on a Thursday and should be returned by the following Tuesday.
 There will be a curriculum related task and some handwriting to practise.
 We also send home word lists which follow the pattern we are learning in class Phonics lessons, and are for you to practise spelling at home.
 There will be times when homework is a research task, learning a poem or other practical task.
 Please record a note in the homework book giving an indicator of how your child found the homework.
 More detailed information is available in the Home Learning Policy which can be found in the ‘Our School’ section of the website.
 If you have any further questions or concerns about the homework, please come in and talk to us.